SargisYonan/SyriacKeyboard/README.md

 ### Notes
 A new menu item will be added to the left of the date (if one did not exist already) where "Syriac Phonetic" can be selected.

-This package uses the Meltho fonts by Beth Mardutho: The Syriac Institute The Phonetics keyboard resource file was created by Steve Caruso
+This package uses the Meltho fonts by Beth Mardutho: The Syriac Institute.

+The Phonetics keyboard resource file was created by Steve Caruso